joshking1/Docker-Node.js/README.md

 Note that the top utility updates in real-time, so you can monitor the resource usage over time to see how it changes.

 When you're done monitoring the resource usage, you can exit the `top

+# Remove a running container

+If you have a container that is consuming the most resources on your server and you want to remove it, you can use the docker rm command to remove the container.

+Open a terminal window on your server.

+Use the docker ps command to list all running containers:

+# docker ps

+This will show you a list of running Docker containers along with their container IDs, names, images, and other details.

+Identify the container that is consuming the most resources by looking at the CPU% and MEM USAGE columns in the output of the docker ps command.

+Use the docker stop command to stop the container:

+# docker stop <container-id>

+Replace <container-id> with the actual container ID of the container you want to stop.

+This will stop the container, freeing up the resources it was consuming.

+Use the docker rm command to remove the container:

+# docker rm <container-id>

+Replace <container-id> with the actual container ID of the container you want to remove.

+This will remove the container from your server, freeing up any disk space it was using.

+Note that if you want to remove a container that is still running, you'll need to stop it first using the docker stop command before you can remove it using the docker rm command.

+Also, be careful when removing containers, as any data or changes made inside the container will be lost once it is removed.

+# Remove Docker images

+To remove all Docker images from your local Docker registry, you can use the docker rmi command with a combination of $(docker images -q) and --force flags.
+Here's the command:

+# docker rmi $(docker images -q) --force

+This command will first list all Docker image IDs using docker images -q, and then remove all those images using docker rmi.
+The --force flag is added to force removal of the images without asking for confirmation.

+Note that this command will remove all Docker images from your local registry, including ones that are in use by running containers.
+If you want to remove only unused images, you can add the --filter dangling=true flag to the docker images command to list only unused images, like this:

+# docker rmi $(docker images -q --filter dangling=true) --force

+This command will remove only the unused Docker images from your local registry.